igorzhilin/powershell/Sonar Barcelona 2022 Calendar/readme.md

 ## What else can be done
 * Schedule information actually can be taken straight from the Sonar timetable page.
 I did not go for that because the data structure in that page is `Date | Day/Night -> Venue -> List of events`, and I would have to figure out how to attribute child elements to the parent.
 Whereas in individual artist pages complete event information is available.
 * Separate calendars can be created per Venue, Day/Night, etc. I actually initially created a calendar out of our own carefully curated selection of events.
 In any case, after the event information is collected in a powershell object, it can be sliced any way possible.
+* Times can be added with time zone information.
+I do not do that because I am in the same time zone.